-Chairman of the Board
+Chairman of the Board Responsibilities

 The Chair is responsible for presiding over all Board meetings and all executive sessions of the Board that include only non-management directors.
-The Chair may also call special meetings of the Board or shareholders, and presides over Evergy's shareholder meetings.
+The Chair may also call special meetings of the Board or shareholders, and presides over the Company's shareholder meetings.

-The Chair approves Board meeting agendas, which are prepared by the Chief Executive Officer and reflect input, if any, of the Chair and the Lead Independent Director.
-The Chief Executive Officer and Chair also discuss the quality, quantity and timeliness of the flow of information communicated from management.
+The Chair approves Board meeting agendas and reflects input, if any, of the Lead Independent Director.
+The Chair also discusses the quality, quantity, and timeliness of the flow of information communicated from management to the Board.
+The Chair also serves as the principal liaison between management and the Board.